 Ever wondered why they call an effective resume a ‘winning’ resume?
 Well, it’s because if it impresses the hiring manager, it can win you the opportunity to impress at the interview and get the job.
-So, if you want some career counselling advice, you need to make sure your CV is as good as it can be.
+So, if you want career counselling advice, you need to ensure your CV is as good as it can be.
 Here's how to make a resume.

 What Do Hiring Managers Focus On In A Resume?

 In addition to work experience, reasons for making a career change (if you are) and qualifications, hiring managers also look for examples when you’ve used interpersonal skills like leadership, organisation and teamwork.
-They’re essentially trying to imagine you in the role to see how well you’d fit in.
+They’re trying to imagine you in the role to see how well you fit in.

 What Makes A Resume Stand Out?